 Q: Where can businesses find information about becoming a Government of Canada supplier?

-If you are new to doing business with the Government of Canada, the Office of Small and Medium Enterprises can answer your questions about how to become a supplier and obtain a Procurement Business Number.
+If you are new to doing business with the Government of Canada, Procurement Assistance Canada (PAC) can answer your questions about how to become a supplier and obtain a Procurement Business Number.